dictation-toolbox/aenea/README.rst

 | With many thanks to Tavis Rudd for showing us it was practical for coding...
 | (http://ergoemacs.org/emacs/using_voice_to_code.html)
-| ...and to Joel Gould and NatLink for making it possible...
+| ...and to Joel Gould for NatLink, making it possible...
+| ...and to the current maintainers of Natlink: Rudiger Wilke, Mark Lillibridge, and Quintijn Hoogenboom...
 | ...and to Christo Butcher and Dragonfly for making it easy...
 | ...and to Nuance for being so awesomly hack friendly...
 | (even if it means we have to write the grammars ourselves :-) )